The Gumberg Library seeks to make its resources accessible to all users.

 Closure of the University

-In the event that the University announces a closure in accordance with TAP 22: Emergency Closing or Partial Shutdown of University, Gumberg Library will be closed.
+In the event that the University announces a closure in accordance with TAP 22: Emergency Closing or Partial Shutdown of University, Gumberg Library will be closed.https://calendar.library.duq.edu/hours

-If severe weather appears to threaten the safety of students and library staff outside of the hours when classes are normally scheduled to meet – for example in the late evening or on weekends – the University Librarian may request the Provost and Vice President for Academic Affairs’ permission to close the library early.
-Early closure can only be approved by the Provost and Vice President for Academic Affairs in consultation with the President.
+If severe weather appears to threaten the safety of students and library staff outside of the hours when classes are normally scheduled to meet – for example in the late evening or on weekends – the University Librarian may request approval from the Executive Vice President and Provost to close the library early.
+Early closure can only be approved by the Executive Vice President and Provost.

-When the University announces a delayed opening, the library will open 30 minutes prior to the time announced for the campus as a whole, provided that at least three staff members can travel safely to Duquesne.
+When the University announces a delayed opening, Gumberg Library will open with the University, provided that at least one Access Services staff member can travel safely to Duquesne.

 *This is in accordance with, but not limited to, the following Duquesne University TAPs: